lwsinclair/mcp-excel-reader-server/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the Apache 2 License.
 See the LICENSE file for details.

 ## Contributing